asherfsullivan/michelin_map/README.md

 ### Our Questions

-- Can Yelp data and reviews help predict whether a restaurant has a Michelin star?
-Can we predict the number of Michelin stars a restaurant has by looking at their rating and/or review count from Yelp?
+1. Could Yelp data and reviews help predict how many stars a known Michelin restaurant has?
-- Using machine learning, can we predict which restaurants have gained a Michelin star since 2019?
-Can we predict into the future?
+2. Could Yelp data and review help predict if a given restaurant has any number of Michelin stars or not?

 ## Data